ydahal1/ydahal1/ReadMe.md

-Have you heard the rumor going around about butter?
-Never mind, I shouldn't spread it.
+What's the best thing about elevator jokes?
+They work on so many levels.

 [
-Wed Jan 28 00:31:50 UTC 2026
+Thu Jan 29 00:36:10 UTC 2026
  ]